 This quandary, along with some of its more and some of its less immediate ramifications, was never far from from my mind when I draw up tonight’s selection of three tracks.

 Yet he, to be sure, was not entirely alone in prophetic awareness of the circumstances to come, even then.
-Quite early – presumably without any knowledge of either the name Nietzsche or of his work – they were limned in the poems Stephen Crane presented to the public midway through the 1890s under the title The Black Riders and Other Lines, as well as in a subsequent collection issued towards the end of the decade, War Is Kind and Other Lines.
-(By the latter title one is already given a foretaste of the twentieth century’s special verbal cynicism.)
+Quite early – presumably without any knowledge of either the name Nietzsche or of his work – they were limned in the poems Stephen Crane presented to the public midway through the 1890s under the title The Black Riders and Other Lines, and in a subsequent collection issued towards the end of the decade, War Is Kind.
+(By the earlier subtitle one is already given a foretaste of the twentieth century’s special verbal cynicism.)
 Several of these correspond rather closely to some of the philosopher’s trains of thought and abound in the moods correlate to them.
 It is to the credit of another young composer, this time an alumnus of the California State University in Long Beach, Casey Martin, to have compiled a few of these poems into a song-cycle, which he has entitled simply “Songs of a Desert.”

 As befits such a cycle of art-songs, the arrangements are spare throughout.
-These words have not been set there to be overwhelmed, no matter how beautiful the music might aspire to be.
-Accordingly, a lesson or two could well be generalized from the very restraint of this instrumentation.
+These words were not set there to be overwhelmed, no matter how beautiful the music might aspire to be.
+Accordingly, a lesson or two could well be generalised from the very restraint of this instrumentation.